G4l43r/lpthw-cn/advice.rst

 Of course, all of this advice is pointless.
 If you liked learning to write software with this book then you should try to use it to improve your life anyway you can.
-You should go out and explore this weird wonderful new intellectual persuit that barely anyone in the last 50 years has been able to explore.
+You should go out and explore this weird wonderful new intellectual pursuit that barely anyone in the last 50 years has been able to explore.
 Might as well enjoy it while you can.

 Finally, I will say that learning to create software changes you and makes you